 Baby Thijn shows us the GoPro lens lick trick

 Licking the lens works great if you’re holding the GoPro in your hand.

 But when it’s mounted out of reach, you’re going to need to try something else.

 This is a product used on the outside of car windshields to increase visibility in wet weather.

-Apply it according to instructions on the packaging.
-Be careful to only apply it to the glass lens area, it may damage plastic.
+Apply it according to the instructions on the packaging.
+Be careful to only apply it to the glass lens area, it may damage the plastic.